Blog

 Before the Proposal

-Miguel - a devoted Manchester United fan and a great guy, got in touch to see if I could photograph his surprise proposal in London at the beginning of June.
-He and his girlfriend at the time, now fiancee, Alexandra, were on their way to Italy for a wedding but decided to spend some time in London before the wedding.
-Little did she know Miguel had big plans for the short stay in London.
+Miguel - a devoted Manchester United fan and a great guy got in touch to see if I could photograph his surprise proposal in London at the beginning of June.
+He and his girlfriend at the time, now fiancee, Alexandra, were on their way to Italy for a wedding but decided to spend some time in London beforehand.
+Little did she know Miguel had big plans for their short stay in London.

 Miguel knew Alexandra loved the architecture in London and decided that Big Ben would be a perfect background for their proposal.
 The original plan was to propose at a specific time (11:19, which is their date), but he ended up proposing earlier.